 Also known simply as Mastiff, the English Mastiff is truly huge with a well-knit square frame and broad, wrinkled head.
 These dogs were used since ancient times for bull baiting and lion fighting.
 Later they became popular as farm dogs and watchdogs that kept dangerous predators away.
 These dogs are extremely docile and gentle companions.
 They are generally easy-going and seem to get on well with small pets and children.

 Bred from Mastiffs and Bulldogs, which probably accounts for its wrinkled look, the Bullmastiff is a large guard dog that is known to track quietly and cover short distances quickly.
 Gamekeepers bred these dogs specifically to catch poachers without harming them.
 These dogs are fearless, obedient and docile towards their family.
-They are difficult to train however.
+They can be difficult to train, however.